henrylawson/photish/README.md

 # Photish

 Photish is a simple, convention based (but configurable) static photo site generator.
-Photish allows you to order and group your photo collections by folder.
+Photish allows you to group your photo collections by folder.
 Metadata can be written alongside the photo in a [YAML](http://yaml.org/) file with the same name as the photo.

 Photish will crawl through your directory of photos and metadata, and render the information in your website templates.
 Photish supports all template